inspec/inspec/docs-chef-io/content/inspec/resources/cassandradb_session.md

 end
 ```

-### Test for matching values using cassandra query from a sample database
+### Test for matching values using a Cassandra query from a sample database

 ```ruby
 cql = cassandradb_session(user: 'MY_USER', password: 'PASSWORD', host: 'localhost', port: 9042)